Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Method

-During training the GP we obtain both the optimal kernel parameter values, as well as the parameters of the neural network feature extractors by optimizing the log marginal likelihood criterion:
+During training the GP, we obtain both the optimal kernel parameters and the parameters of the neural network feature extractor $\phi$ by optimizing the log marginal likelihood criterion (up to constants):

-In Section~\ref{sec:hbbodkl} we illustrate how to make use of our structural-aware DK-GP during optimization.
-First, we describe how we achieve query-efficiency.
+An additional advantage of using a deep kernel GP is its ability to model non-stationary functions, as the feature extractor learns input-dependent transformations that allow the surrogate to capture varying levels of smoothness across the input space, which standard stationary kernels in vanilla GPs cannot accomplish \citep{li2024bnn}.
+Before illustrating how we use our structural-aware DK-GP during optimization to achieve sample-efficiency via a BO proposal, we explain how we ensure query-efficiency via Hyperband.